 The system simulates bringing the requirements forward by the specified number of days and the planning for the receipts, created for these requirements in the planning run, is also brought forward by this number of days.

-· In the material master record (MRP 2 View), in the Safety Time/Actual Range of Coverage field, you have entered the number of workdays by which the requirements are to be brought forward.
+Safety Time/Actual Range of Coveragefield, you have entered the number of workdays by which the requirements are to be brought forward.

-The requirements are brought forward on the time axis by the number of days you defined in the material master record.
+The system simulates bringing the requirements forward by the number of workdays specified in the material master.

 The work scheduler defines a safety time / actual range of coverage of 2 days.
-A requirement exists for January 31st.
-In the planning run, the system brings the requirements date forward by 2 days in simulative mode and creates a planned order with the end date on January 29th.
-However, the actual requirements date (January 31st) does not change.
+A requirement exists for January 31.
+In the planning run, the system simulates bringing the requirements date forward by 2 days and creates a planned order with the end date on January 29.
+However, the actual requirements date (January 31) does not change.

 The disadvantage of this procedure is that a procurement element is created for each requirement.
 The system only groups the procurement quantities for the requirements into one procurement element if you work with weekly lot sizes or monthly lot sizes.